 "Aiti, we're here," Azura spoke to his tall friend.

 "Just saying, sheesh."
 Azura took a sip of his smoothie before looking up from the map he held in his hand.

 He blinked rapidly for a bit to reassure himself that his eyes had adjusted the light they received properly.
-He looked down at the rough sketch again, then back up to where an 'X' was marked on the his map.
+He looked down at the rough sketch again, then back up to where an 'X," in his map, was marked in the real world.

 "It isn't here," Azura said.